Loading...

 Each step must be followed precisely.
 Procedural failures at any point can invalidate the entire fine.
-For example, if the HOA imposes a fine without providing the 30-day cure period or without offering a hearing, the fine is likely unenforceable under the Homeowner Association Act.
+For example, if the HOA imposes a fine without the required written notice or without offering a hearing, the fine is likely unenforceable under the Homeowner Association Act.

 Need Help Fighting Your Violation?
 Our AI-powered HOA assistant can analyze your violation notice and help you craft a response based on New Mexico law.
 Get personalized guidance in minutes.